283 CBEC Building

 Areas of Expertise

 David grew up near Philadelphia, PA and earned a B.S. in Chemistry at Boston College in 2006, working with Prof. Scott Miller to desymmetrize meso-diols via small peptide catalysts that serve as synthetically-controllable enzyme-mimics.
 He then earned his Ph.D. with Prof. David MacMillan at Princeton University in 2011, developing several new trifluoromethylation reactions by pioneering catalytic strategies for the mild generation of CF3 radicals.
 During his graduate studies, David developed the first catalytic, enantioselective trifluoromethylation of carbonyls by combining organocatalytic activation with photoredox catalysis.
 He further developed this radical-based strategy to enable the streamlined synthesis of medicinally-important aryl and heteroaryl organofluorines with numerous applications towards the late-stage C-H functionalization of medicinal agents such as lipitor and ibuprofen.
 As an NIH Postdoctoral Scholar with Prof. F. Dean Toste at the University of California, Berkeley, David continued developing new C-H activation strategies by harnessing selective, oxidative gold mechanisms.
 In collaboration with Prof. Omar Yaghi, he also demonstrated the catalytic utility of post-synthetically modified MOF (metal-organic framework) materials as size-specific heterogeneous catalyst architectures.
-David joined the faculty of The Ohio State University in 2014 as an assistant professor in the Department of Chemistry.
+In 2014, David joined the faculty of The Ohio State University as an Assistant Professor in the Department of Chemistry and Biochemistry, where he was promoted to Associate Professor with tenure in 2020.
+His team’s research on radical-mediated C-H and C-O functionalization has been recognized with awards by the ACS, NIH, NSF, Lilly, and Sloan Foundation.

 Modern chemistry enables us to create any molecule we might imagine to be of benefit to our society.
 This allows us to accomplish such feats as converting: fossil fuels into cancer therapies, corn stalks into biofuels, or sugar cane into tracers for mapping the human brain.
 Nonetheless, while we can theoretically synthesize nearly any complex architecture, it is often prohibitively challenging to do so.
 Obstacles range from the limited variety and availability of fossil fuel-derived precursors to the inefficiency and non-scalability of multi-step synthetic sequences.